soft7it/Django/README.md

-- 👋 Hi, I’m @software 7IT
+- 👋 Hi, I’m @Software 7IT
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning ? update New code!!!...
 - 💞️ I’m looking to collaborate on Python/Django